Hrishita017/FinTel-Finance-App/README.md

 ---

-**Finance Dashboard App Overview**
+** FinTel  - Finance Dashboard App Overview**

-This Finance Dashboard App is a robust and feature-rich application designed to provide comprehensive financial insights through a dynamic and interactive interface.
+This FinTel is a robust and feature-rich application designed to provide comprehensive financial insights through a dynamic and interactive interface.
 Built using the MERN stack, the application integrates cutting-edge technologies and tools for a seamless user experience.

 **Frontend:**
 - **Vite:** For fast and efficient development.